 When you do apply SMR to your body you are essentially fixing your current postural issues, healing old adhesions and dysfunctions in the muscle thus helping your body operate in an optimal state.

-When this happens you actually have MORE strength, speed, flexibility and energy than ever before because your body will be free from the constricting effects of its fascial tissue.
+When this happens you have MORE strength, speed, flexibility, and energy than ever before because your body will be free from the constricting effects of its fascial tissue.

-By implementing the SMR routine you will not only enhance your body’s ability to move, but you’ll also increase its own propriorception, or its awareness of itself.
+By implementing the SMR routine you will not only enhance your body’s ability to move, but you’ll also increase its proprioception or its awareness of itself.

 Think of Self Myofascial Release as putting a BRAND NEW engine in your body’s chassis.

 Or if you’re like me, think of the effect of doing Self Myofascial Release as like going from driving a Toyota Corolla to tearing down the roads in a brand new Lamborghini.

 By smoothing out the restrictions in your fascial tissue you’ll allow your muscle to contract with FULL FORCE and move with the freedom of an adolescent child.

 One way I love to do Self Myofascial Release is by using a Lacrosse Ball.